WHAT TO FIX’s Submission to the European Board on Digital Services’ First Annual Report on Systemic Risks

 In November 2024, Very Large Online Platforms and Search Engines (VLOP/SEs) submitted their first round of systemic risk assessment, mitigation and audit reports, in compliance with Articles 34, 35 and 37 of the Digital Services Act (DSA).

-At WHAT TO FIX, we’re deeply concerned by the unregulated expansion or social media monetization services - and their impact across systemic risks.
+At WHAT TO FIX, we believe that platforms should redistribute more of their revenue to creators and publishers.
+But we’re deeply concerned by the unregulated expansion of social media monetization services - and the impact reckless rollout is having on systemic risks.

 Our submission to the European Commission and EBDS made three important contributions:

-dot Establish the current absence of reference to the design, use and functioning of monetization services in existing reports.
+Mark the absence of reference to the design, use and functioning of monetization services in the VLOPs’ first round of reports.

-dot Provide an overview of how monetization services impact on systemic risks, as defined under Art.
+Provide an overview of monetization services’ impact on systemic risks, as defined under Art.
 34.1 of the DSA.

 Publications